Priangshu-18/resturentwebsite/README.md

-# Restaurant Website
+# Delicious Eats Restaurant Website

-Welcome to my restaurant website project!
+Welcome to the Delicious Eats restaurant website project!
 This responsive website showcases our menu, features, and more using HTML and CSS.

 ## Table of Contents
 - [About](#about)